Megalodon: Prey relationships

 Though sharks are generally opportunistic feeders, megalodon's great size, high-speed swimming capability, and powerful jaws, coupled with an impressive feeding apparatus, made it an apex predator capable of consuming a broad spectrum of animals.
 Otodus megalodon was probably one of the most powerful predators to have existed.
-A study focusing on calcium isotopes of extinct and extant elasmobranch sharks and rays revealed that megalodon fed at a higher trophic level than the contemporaneous great white shark ("higher up" in the food chain.)
+A study focusing on calcium isotopes of extinct and extant elasmobranch sharks and rays revealed that megalodon fed at a higher trophic level than the contemporaneous great white shark ("higher up" in the food chain).

-Fossil evidence indicates that megalodon preyed upon many cetacean species, such as dolphins, small whales, cetotheres, squalodontids (shark toothed dolphins), sperm whales, bowhead whales, and rorquals.
+Dental microwear of Mediterranean megalodon specimens from the Miocene shows that like modern great white sharks, it had a highly generalist diet that would have included invertebrates, marine mammals, marine reptiles, bony fish, and other elasmobranchs.
+Direct fossil evidence indicates that megalodon preyed upon many cetacean species, such as dolphins, small whales, cetotheres, squalodontids (shark toothed dolphins), sperm whales, bowhead whales, and rorquals.
 In addition to this, they also targeted seals, sirenians, and sea turtles.
 The shark was an opportunist and piscivorous, and it would have also gone after smaller fish and other sharks.
 Many whale bones have been found with deep gashes most likely made by their teeth.
 Various excavations have revealed megalodon teeth lying close to the chewed remains of whales, and sometimes in direct association with them.

 The feeding ecology of megalodon appears to have varied with age and between sites, like the modern great white shark.
 It is plausible that the adult megalodon population off the coast of Peru targeted primarily cetothere whales 2.5 to 7 m in length and other prey smaller than itself, rather than large whales in the same size class as themselves.
 Meanwhile, juveniles likely had a diet that consisted more of fish.